-Scientists and researchers recently published a report that they have have found a chemical compound that induces hair growth by blocking a stress-related hormone associated with hair loss.
+Scientists and researchers recently published a report that they have found a chemical compound that induces hair growth by blocking a stress-related hormone associated with hair loss.

 "Our findings show that a short-duration treatment with this compound causes an astounding long-term hair regrowth in chronically stressed mutant mice,"